ssrando/ssrando/randomizer-changes.md

 - The key door to the main area of the dungeon needs only one key on both layers, thus removing one small key in the dungeon, to a total of 2
 - After opening the Beetle chest, the door out of the miniboss room automatically opens, preventing a softlock without beetle
 ### Ancient Cistern
-- (not implemented yet) after raising the statue all the way up, it's possible to leave the dungeon by talking to the stone tablet next to the boss key hole
+- after raising the statue all the way up, it's possible to leave the dungeon by talking to the stone tablet next to the boss key hole
 ## Eldin
 - Various Mogma cutscenes are skipped
 - The trial is accessible on layer 1